 There are some countries that, while they don’t explicitly outlaw LGBTQ+ individuals, have seriously homophobic attitudes and policies in place.
 That being said, there’s no harm in being prepared and doing everything to keep yourself and your partner safe when travelling.

-1. Travel with LGBTQ+-owned operators
+1. Search online for LGBTQ+-owned travel operators

 The easiest way to make sure you’ll be safe when travelling is to use LGBTQ+-owned travel companies and those with strong anti-discrimination policies when planning your trip.
 Organisations like the International L.G.B.T.Q.+ Travel Association are a good place to look for LGBTQ+-friendly tour operators, hotels and businesses.